hyperledger-archives/grid-rfcs/text/0000-location.md

 belong to an organization in Pike state, otherwise the transaction is invalid.
 - The agent must have the permission can_create_location for the organization, otherwise the transaction is invalid.
-- If the location_type is GS1, the organization must contain a GS1 Company
+- If the location_namespace is GS1, the organization must contain a GS1 Company
 Prefix in its metadata (gs1_company_prefixes), and the prefix must match the company prefix in the location_id, which is a GLN if GS1, otherwise the transaction is invalid.
-- The properties must be valid for the location_type.
+- The properties must be valid for the location_namespace.
 For example, if the location is GS1 location, its properties must only contain properties that are included in the GS1 Schema.
 If it includes a property not in the GS1 Schema the transaction is invalid.